data-dot-all/dataall/pages/architecture.md

 As explained in the frontend section, Amazon Cognito is used for Authentication of users.
 In Amazon API Gateway we again use [Cognito for Authorization](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html).
 With an Amazon Cognito user pool, we control who can access our GraphQL API.

+**Note** - If you already have an IDP to manage user pools, you can replace Cognito Authorizer with a Custom Authorizer using your own IDP.
+In order to do so, please follow instruction in ["Deploy to AWS"](./deploy/deploy_aws.md) section.

 ### AWS Lambda - Backend or "API Handler" Lambda
 This is the backend Lambda function that implements the business logic by processing the incoming GraphQL queries.